Your Face Sounds Familiar (Philippine TV series): Seasons 1–4

 The first season of the show took over the timeslot of the second season of The Voice of the Philippines, after its conclusion on March 1, 2015.

 Jed Madela, Gary Valenciano and Toni Gonzaga were initially reported to serve as judges for the first season.
 However Gonzaga was replaced by Sharon Cuneta following Cuneta's return to ABS-CBN on March 9, 2015.
 Annie Quintos and Georcelle Dapat-Sy were later revealed to help the contestants in impersonating their icons with Quintos coaching the contestants for their vocals and the latter coaching the contestants for choreography.

-On April 5, 2015, due to Holy Week, the Week 4 of the first season show only had duets, as Black Saturday pre-empted all special programming.
+On April 5, 2015, due to Holy Week, the Week 4 of the first season was a single-episode duet special, as Black Saturday pre-empted all special programming.

-On April 18–19, 2015, Gary Valenciano temporarily left the show to fulfill his commitment of performing in a series of concerts.
-He was substituted by Boy Abunda.
+On two weekends, Gary Valenciano temporarily left the show to fulfill his commitment of performing in a series of concerts.
+He was substituted by Boy Abunda for the April 18–19, 2015 episodes.
 The same instance happened on May 16–17, 2015, and he was substituted by Vice Ganda.

-On June 6, 2015, it was announced that the show will return for a second season in the same year, which premiered on September 12, 2015, taking over the timeslot vacated by the second season of The Voice Kids.
+On June 6, 2015, during the Grand Showdown of the first season, it was announced that the show will return for a second season in the same year, which premiered on September 12, 2015, taking over the timeslot vacated by the second season of The Voice Kids.
 In August 2015, Melai Cantiveros, the winner of the first season was announced to co-host the show, impersonating different icons for each week.
-Sharon Cuneta, Gary Valenciano, Jed Madela, and Billy Crawford were announced to return to the show to reprise their former duties.
+Sharon Cuneta, Gary Valenciano, Jed Madela and Billy Crawford were announced to return to the show to reprise their former duties.

+In January 2020, ABS-CBN announced that the show will have a third season after Sharon Cuneta renewed her contract with the network.
+However, the plans for the third season was postponed following the implementation of the Enhanced community quarantine in Luzon in response to the COVID-19 pandemic in the Philippines, which prompted the network to suspend it's tapings, as well as the shutdown of ABS-CBN free-to-air stations in the said year.